Sewing Leather by Hand | Stonestreet Leather

 When learning how to sew leather, it’s important to know the various types of leather stitching to ensure that you achieve the desired look and durability.

-The most common stitch for hand sewing leather is saddle stitching.
-Contrasting a straight stitch, which shows only every other stitch, the saddle stitch fills in each stitch on both sides.
-This creates a single unbroken line that resembles a stitch created by a sewing machine.
+The most common stitch for hand sewing leather is the saddle stitching process.
+Contrasting a straight stitch, which shows only every other stitch, the saddle stitches fill each stitch on both sides.
+This creates a single unbroken line that resembles a stitch made by a sewing machine.

-Saddle stitching is the most common stitch for hand sewing leather.
+Hand stitching leather with a saddle stitch is the most common for hand-sewing leather.
 This makes for a stronger stitch because the other thread will still hold if one thread breaks.

-Other types of leather stitching methods include the single needle method and the double needle method, but in this guide, we will only be discussing the saddle stitch method since it’s the most recommended.
+Other leather stitching methods include the single needle method and the double-needle method, but in this guide, we will only be discussing the saddle stitch method since it’s the most recommended.

 Types of Leather Lacing Stitches

-Lacing is a leather sewing method that involves using colorful lace for a decorative look.
+Lacing is a leather sewing method that uses colorful lace for a decorative look.
 Frequently used with tooled leathers, leather edge lacing created a combination of styles that complement one another for a professional finish.

-Best suited for lacing the edges of lightweight leathers, the single loop stitch uses as little lace required to cover the edge.
+Best suited for lacing lightweight leather edges, the single loop stitch uses as little lace as required to cover the edge.
 This method is best for small, simple projects.

-Covering a wider area is the double loop stitch, which is ideal for heavier projects.
+The double loop stitch covers a wider area, which is ideal for heavier projects.
 This method is best for projects where two leather thicknesses need to have more lacing to cover the edge.

 If you desire a thicker accent on large projects with two or more thicknesses, consider using the triple loop stitch.

 Once you have created your holes, it’s time to prepare the thread.
-If you are using the saddle stitch method, you will want to measure and cut the thread 3.5 times the length that you plan to sew.
+If you use the saddle stitch method, you will want to measure and cut the thread 3.5 times the length you plan to sew.

 First, start with a needle on each end of the thread and push the first one through the first hole.
 Then, even out the amount of thread on each side of the leather, ensuring that both needles are equally spaced out from the material.

-Start sewing in a figure-8 motion back and forth through the holes.
+Start sewing a few stitches in a figure-8 motion back and forth through the holes.
 Take the first needle through the second hole and go through the full piece of leather, then put the second needle through the same hole in opposing directions.

 You now have a functional and durable saddle stitch.
-Whether you’re using the stitch to create an everyday item or for outdoor recreation needs, this simple stitch will always come in handy.
+Whether using the stitch to create an everyday item or for outdoor recreation, this simple stitch will always come in handy.
 Congratulations – you’ve learned how to sew leather!

 Leather Sewing Machines Cons

-One downside of using a sewing machine when working with leather is that leather has a tendency to stick to the presser foot of the throat plate on many standard sewing machines.
+One downside of using a machine when sewing leather is that leather tends to stick to the presser foot of the throat plate on many standard sewing machines.
 To counter this, you can place a piece of tape over the bottom of the foot, but most machines won’t accept the material’s thickness.

 If you insist on using a sewing machine for leather, opt for one with a longer stitch length option, which will offer a more secure seam.